Ceated and styled by Chef Henry M, Summers, photographed in 3" x 4" film by Jim Lord

 1/2 teaspoon Tabasco or other bottled hot sauce, or to taste

 1 pound raw shrimp, defrosted if frozen, peeled and deveined if necessary

 black pepper to taste

 3 cups cooked long-grain rice, hot

 In a heavy-bottom saucepan, gently heat the peanut butter and any oil found floating on top.
 Add the scallion, garlic, green pepper and okra, and cook until the vegetables are wilted.
-Add the water, wine, the Seabag, tomato sauce, Worcestershire and hot sauce.
+Add the water, wine, Seabags stock, tomato sauce, Worcestershire and hot sauce.
 Raise the heat to medium, and stir gently till well blended.

 Allow this to simmer for 15 minutes, then add the shrimp.
 Shrimp cook very quickly, and will be done as soon as they are opaque.
 Taste, adding black pepper, more Worcestersire, hot sauce, and salt if desired.